Significant accounting policies

 Modification of contractual terms versus forbearance

-Derivative financial instruments are initially recognized at fair value on the date FMO enters into a derivative contract and are subsequently remeasured at its fair value.
+Derivative financial instruments are initially recognized at fair value on the date FMO enters into a derivative contract and are subsequently remeasured at fair value.
 Changes in the fair value of these derivative instruments are recognized immediately in profit and loss.
-All derivatives are carried as assets when fair value is positive and as liabilities when fair value is negative.
+All derivatives are classified as assets when fair value is positive and as liabilities when fair value is negative.

 Part of the derivatives related to the asset portfolio concerns derivatives that are embedded in other financial instruments.
 Such combinations are known as hybrid instruments and arise predominantly from providing mezzanine loans and equity investments.

 Derivatives embedded in host contracts, where the host is a financial asset in the scope of IFRS 9, are not separated.
 Instead, the whole hybrid financial instrument as a whole is assessed for classification as set out in the section 'Financial assets- Classification'.

 Certain derivatives embedded in other contracts are measured as separate derivatives when their economic characteristics and risks are not closely related to those of the host contract, the host contract is not carried at fair value through profit or loss and if a separate instrument with the same terms as the embedded derivative would meet the definition of a derivative.
 These embedded derivatives are measured at fair value with changes in fair value recognized in the statement of profit or loss.
 An assessment is carried out when FMO first becomes party to the contract.
 When there is a change in the terms of the contract that significantly modifies the expected cash flows, the modification results in derecognition of the original instrument and leads to recognition of a new instrument again on the balance sheet.